£9,250 per year (2019/20)

 During the first semester of your first year you'll be taught alongside the BA (Hons) Textile Design students where you will gain valuable skills such as knit and print, pattern cutting and manufacture.
 Contextual Studies and Continuous Professional Development (CPD) will continue through to the final year giving you a positive advantage within the fashion and textiles industries.
 This integration of skills and knowledge has produced innovative and creative textile and fashion designers.

-In addition, you will study at our Chandos Pole Street building, a purpose built learning environment where you will have access to new specialist Fashion and Textiles facilities.
+You will study at our Chandos Pole Street building, a purpose built learning environment where you will have access to new specialist Fashion and Textiles facilities.
 These include light and airy studio spaces as well as industry-standard equipment and design facilities.

 We encourage all second years to take a work placement in industry, which will also give you an additional qualification - the Diploma in Professional Practice.
 Placements are hard work but give you fantastic experience.
 We have previously had students placed at a wide variety of companies including, Marks & Spencer, Temperley London, Erdem, Mother of Pearl, Preen, Aitor Throup, Tommy Hilfiger and Roksanda, amongst others.